suuift/ServerSetup/README.md

 Download and install Docker for Windows: https://hub.docker.com/editions/community/docker-ce-desktop-windows/

-Download DockerSetup and unzip to /docker
+Download this repository and unzip to /docker

-Downlaod example.env or create empty file ".env" in path /docker if it's not already there

 Edit docker-compose.yml and .env with necessary path changes